sensebox/books-v2/en/komponenten/zubehoer/README.md

 # Accessories {#head}

-<div class="description">Here you can find all the additional accessories-parts which cannot be assigned to <ahref="../sensoren/README.md">sensors</a> or <a href="../bees/README.md">Bees</a>.
-Including parts, such as a JST expander, which is not included in the senseBox by default.
-Nevertheless the expander is offered and supported by us.
-So do not worry if you do not find something in your senseBox right now, look into the <a href="../../inventar.md">inventory</a>. </div>
+<div class="description">Here you will find all other accessory parts that can not be assigned to the sensors or Bees.
+These include parts such as GPS module, housing or radiation protection, which are not included as standard in the edu version of the senseBox.
+Nevertheless, to find out what they are useful for, you can still find information about these parts.</div>
 <div class="line">
     <br>
     <br>